Carlos-Menino/Minimal_Congestion_Spanning_Tree/README.md

 --------------------------------------------------- To be done in near future ------------------------------------------------------

 Keep in mind that this project is handled entirely by myself (C. Meniño Cotón).
-Although these algorithms were tested in a large family of graphs, bugs could appear.
+Although these algorithms were tested in a large family of graphs with success, bugs could exist.

-Remark: I am not claiming that this is the fastest implementation possible and, in fact, I detected several points where the algorithms can be greatly improved.
+Remark 1: I am not claiming that this is the fastest implementation possible and, in fact, I detected several points where the algorithms can be greatly improved.
 This will be done in the future and depending in the community response (and, of course, the available time).

 Remark 2: test_graphs.py include a reasonable amount of test graphs to work with: Complete, complete multipartite, random, hypercube, discrete tori, cubic grid, rectangular grid, triangular grid (several configurations), hexagonal grid (several configurations), random planar and some weighted versions of these graphs.
 These families were chosen since the classical STC problem was already studied in most of them.
 These families will be also increased in the near future.
 In any case, any graph can be instanced by the user at any moment as a list of edges.
-Remark also that, in this program, vertices are labelled by intergers from 0 to n-1.
+Remark also that, in this program, vertices are always labelled by intergers from 0 to n-1.

-Remark 3: It is also expected to implement a graphical front end using PyQt.
+Remark 3: It is also expected to implement a graphical front-end using PyQt.